moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-adherence-reporting/_index.md

    1. Reports the percentage of a projects compliance posture against a compliance framework.
 For example if Project A is 50% complaint towards Framework A.
 1. [Policy](https://docs.gitlab.com/ee/user/application_security/policies/)
 1. Requirement
    1. A particular requirement from an industry standard compliance frameworks/standards such as SOC2 or ISO 27001.
 Usually a statement of intent for a particular part of the compliance framework.
-These are broken down into specific Contorls.
+These are broken down into specific Controls.
 1. Check
    1. A Check is a review of a project's settings, to confirm that it is in a particular position.
 Checks compose a percentage of a project's compliance posture against a Control.
 1. Control